-Name Principal Occupation (1) Service as Director Age Shares of Common Stock (2) Percent of Outstanding Shares Class I (Current Term Expires 2005, No. ew Term Will Expire 2008) R. Randall Rollins (3) Chairman of the Board of the Company; and Chairman of the Board of RPC, Inc. (oil and gas field services); and Chairman of the Board of Marine Products Corporation (boat manufacturing) 1968 to date 73 33,517,609(4) 49.2 James B. Williams Chairman of the Executive Committee of SunTrust Banks, Inc. (bank holding company) from 1998 to April 2004; and Chairman of the Board and Chief Executive Officer of SunTrust Banks, Inc. from 1991 to 1998 1978 to date 72 45,000 Class II (Term Expires 2006) Gary W. Rollins (3) Chief Executive Officer, President and Chief Operating Officer of the Company 1981 to date 60 34,627,888(5) 50.8

-Henry B. Tippie Presiding Director of the Company; Chairman of the Board and Chief Executive Officer of Tippie Services, Inc. (management services); Chairman of the Board of Dover Downs Gaming and Entertainment, Inc. (operator of multi-purpose gaming and entertainment complex) since January 2002; and Chairman of the Board of Dover Motorsports, Inc. (operator of motorsports tracks) 1960 to 1970; 1974 to date 78 773,550(6) 1.1 ----------------- --- ---------------------------- ---- ------------ -----
+Name Principal Occupation (1) Service as Director Age Shares of Common Stock (2) Percent of Oustanding Shares Class I (Term Expires 2008) R. Randall Rollins(3) Chairman of the Board of the Company; Chairman of the Board of RPC, Inc. (oil and gas field services); and Chairman of the Board of Marine Products Corporation (boat manufacturing) 1968 to date 74 33,718,977(4) 49.9 James B. Williams Chairman of the Executive Committee of SunTrust Banks, Inc. (bank holding company) from 1998 to April 2004; and Chairman of the Board and Chief Executive Officer of SunTrust Banks, Inc. from 1991 to 1998 1978 to date 73 45,000 Class II (Current Term Expires 2006, New Term Will Expire 2009) Gary W. Rollins(3) Chief Executive Officer, President and Chief Operating Officer of the Company 1981 to date 61 34,889,703(5) 51.7 Henry B. Tippie Presiding Director of the Company; Chairman of the Board and Chief Executive Officer of Tippie Services, Inc. (management services); Chairman of the Board of Dover Downs Gaming and Entertainment, Inc. (operator of multipurpose gaming and entertainment complex) since January 2002; and Chairman of the Board of Dover Motorsports, Inc. (operator of motorsports tracks) 1960 to 1970; 1974 to date 79 774,224(6) 1.1

-Class III (Term Expires 2007)

-Wilton Looney Honorary Chairman of the Board of Genuine Parts Company (automotive parts distributor) 1975 to date 85 3,375 Bill J. Dismuke Retired President of Edwards Baking Company (manufacturer of baked pies and pie pieces) 1984 to date 68 2,025
+Class III (Term Expires 2007) Wilton Looney Honorary Chairman of the Board of Genuine Parts Company (automotive parts distributor) 1975 to date 86 3,375 Bill J. Dismuke Retired President of Edwards Baking Company (manufacturer of baked pies and pie pieces) 1984 to date 69 2,025

 - (1) Except as noted, each of the Directors has held the positions of responsibility set out in this column (but not necessarily his present title) for more than five years.
-In addition to the directorships listed in this column, the following individuals also serve on the Boards of Directors of the following companies: James B. Williams: The Coca-Cola Company, Genuine Parts Company, and Georgia-Pacific Corp.; R. Randall Rollins: Dover Motorsports, Inc. and Dover Downs Gaming and Entertainment, Inc. All persons named in the above table are also directors of RPC, Inc. and Marine Products Corporation. - (2) Except as otherwise noted, the nature of the beneficial ownership for all shares is sole voting and investment power. - (3) R. Randall Rollins and Gary W. Rollins are brothers. - (4) See information contained in footnote (2) to the table appearing in Capital Stock section. - (5) See information contained in footnote (3) to the table appearing in Capital Stock section. - (6) Includes 53,325 shares of Common Stock of the Company held by a trust of which he is Co-Trustee and as to which he shares voting and investment power and 225 shares held in a wholly owned corporation as to which shares he has beneficial interest.
-Does not include shares of Common Stock of the Company owned by Rollins Holding Company, an interest in which is indirectly held by a trust of which Mr. Tippie is a Co-Trustee but not a beneficiary, and 675 shares held by his wife.

-Less than 1% of outstanding shares.

-^{} Mr. Henry B. Tippie disclaims any beneficial interest in these holdings.
+In addition to the directorships listed in this column, the following individuals also serve on the Boards of Directors of the following companies: James B. Williams: The Coca-Cola Company; R. Randall Rollins: Dover Motorsports, Inc. and Dover Downs Gaming and Entertainment, Inc. All persons named in the above table are also directors of RPC, Inc. and Marine Products Corporation. - (2) Except as otherwise noted, the nature of the beneficial ownership for all shares is sole voting and investment power. - (3) R. Randall Rollins and Gary W. Rollins are brothers. - (4) See information contained in footnote (2) to the table appearing in Capital Stock section. - (5) See information contained in footnote (3) to the table appearing in Capital Stock section. - (6) Includes 53,324 shares of Common Stock of the Company held by a trust of which he is a Co-Trustee and as to which he shares voting and investment power and 225 shares held in a wholly owned corporation.
+Also includes 675 shares held by his wife.
+Does not include shares of Common Stock of the Company owned by Rollins Holding Company, an interest in which is indirectly held by a trust of which Mr. Tippie is a Co-Trustee but not a beneficiary. - Less than 1% of outstanding shares. - Mr. Henry B. Tippie disclaims any beneficial interest in these holdings.